-All aspirants must adhere to the prescribed NTA JEE Main eligibility criteria.
-It includes guidelines for age, requisite academic qualifications, subjects studied in qualifying exam, pass percentage etc. The detailed JEE Main eligibility criteria to appear for the entrance exam are specified below
+All aspirants must adhere to the prescribed NTA JEE Main eligibility criteria that has been announced by NTA.
+It includes guidelines for age, requisite academic qualifications, subjects studied in 10+2, pass percentage etc. The detailed eligibility criteria of JEE Main to appear for the entrance exam are specified below

-Age Criteria: There is no age limit for JEE Main.
+JEE Main 2020 Age Criteria: There is no age limit for appearing for the exam.

 Qualifying Examinations: Candidates must have passed class 12 or equivalent exam in 2018 or 2019.
-Candidates appearing for class 12 board examination in 2020 will be also eligible for JEE Main.
+Candidates appearing for class 12 board examination in 2020 will be also eligible.

 Subjects to be Qualified in Qualifying Examination: Candidates must have studied a minimum of 5 subjects which will be considered.
-They are Mathematics, Physics, Chemistry/Biology/Biotechnology/Technical Vocational Subject, Language and any other subject.
-Candidates who have taken four subjects will not be eligible.
+They are Mathematics, Physics, Chemistry/ Biology/ Biotechnology/ Technical Vocational Subject, Language and any other subject.

 Number of attempts: All aspirants can appear twice in a year.
 Students can appear for JEE Main for three years consecutively therefore the total attempts allowed for each student will be six in three years